CrazyMan390/ttsmm-preinstalled/README.md

-As the title says
+As the title says  return
 For Trusting / Lazy people or others without a windows pc

 # Install
-check thread
+check thread  return
 download from releases